anla11/text-region-extract/README.md

 + Adjust rate of filtering in step 6

-After these step, finding contours to obtain bounding boxs of text regions.
+After these steps, finding contours to obtain bounding boxs of text regions.

 These algorithms are implemented in: